gooddata/gooddata-python-sdk/gooddata-api-client/docs/DeclarativeOrganizationPermission.md

 # DeclarativeOrganizationPermission

-Definition of a permission assigned to a user/user-group.
+Definition of an organization permission assigned to a user/user-group.

 ## Properties
 Name | Type | Description | Notes